 Upper GI Endoscopy

-This webpage will give you information about an upper GI endoscopy.
+This treatment page will give you information about an upper GI endoscopy.
 If you have any questions, you should ask your GP or other relevant health professional.

 What is an upper GI endoscopy?